 Just re-run the 1-Click app installation as described in the DO marketplace.

 Note that agent version releases on the DO marketplace can lag slightly behind CloudCasa releases, so you should check that the agent version you want is available before upgrading.

 Sometimes new features we introduce require new AWS permissions, which in turn requires launching a new version of the CloudFormation stack.

 Go to Configuration/Cloud Accounts.
 There will be a "!" icon next to each account that needs a CloudFormation stack update.
 Click the Edit icon for each flagged account.
 At the top of the Edit Account pane you will see the message "Stack update available" with a "Re-launch stack" link under it.
 Clicking on the link will take you to the AWS CloudFormation console where the stack will launch once you have logged in.
 This is the same process you used when you initially configured your account in CloudCasa.

 Our AWS CloudFormation stack creates a cross-account role that grants CloudCasa the permissions it needs, and only the permissions it needs, to perform its functions.
-Currently these permissions can be broken down into four sets: permissions required to backup and restore RDS databases, permissions required to snapshot EKS EBS PVs, permissions required to backup EKS cluster parameters and automatically create clusters on restore, and permissions required for cloud security scanning.
+Currently these permissions can be broken down into 3 sets: permissions required to backup and restore RDS databases, and permissions required to snapshot EKS EBS PVs, permissions required to backup EKS cluster parameters and automatically create clusters on restore.

 If you wish to change your selection later, you can so so by re-launching the CloudFormation stack.